menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 1. Open the scope containing the lease you want to delete.

-2. Right-click on the lease and, from the shortcut menu, select Release Lease.
+2. Right-click on the lease and, from the shortcut menu, select :guilabel:`Release Lease`.

 IP Address Details
 ^^^^^^^^^^^^^^^^^^

 The IP Address details window contains all information pertaining to an IP Address in the application, including DNS records, DHCP reservations, and custom properties.
-To access the IP Address details window from the DHCP scope dialog you need to double click on an IP Address in the DHCP scope dialog, or right-click on an IP Address and select the Open menu item.
+To access the *IP Address details* window from the DHCP scope dialog you need to double click on an IP Address in the DHCP scope dialog, or right-click on an IP Address and select the Open menu item.

 The IP Address details window is documented in :ref:`ip-address-dialog`.
 However, when the IP Address details window is opened from the DHCP scope dialog, information on any DHCP reservation associated with the IP Address displays as well.
 A reservation can be created by clicking the Create button on the DHCP Panel.
 You can also create and edit a reservation directly from the DHCP scope dialog by selecting the appropriate menu item when right-clicking on an IP Address.
 The IP Address dialog box is not available if only a DHCP license key has been entered.
 In this case, the reservation dialog box will be displayed when double clicking an entry in the DHCP scope.

 Subranges of Scopes
 ^^^^^^^^^^^^^^^^^^^

 It is possible to choose whether the contents of ranges that are created under scopes are displayed in a range view or a scope view.
-Use the Show DHCP data in subranges of scopes checkbox in the System Settings dialog box to choose the preferred display mode.
+Use the Show DHCP data in subranges of scopes checkbox in the *System Settings* dialog box to choose the preferred display mode.

 If the scope view is selected, a window similar to the scope window displays when you open a subrange of a scope.
 However, the only scope related action available in this window is reservation management.
 The access dialog box for these subranges will contain an additional access bit, Edit reservations.